 Yellow check napkins on pink plates are alternated with pink damask bunnies on the yellow.
 Aren’t they cute?

-Last year for Easter Table with Chocolate Rabbit Centerpiece, I used the same pink damask for an easy rabbit ear fold.
+Last year for Easter Table with Chocolate Rabbit Centerpiece, I used the same pink damask for another easy rabbit ear fold.

 Although the bunny-shape napkin fold is a little more involved, it’s not difficult.
 And, there are many helpful online tutorials.